 There is a growing trend towards authors self-publishing their own books such as novels.
 These can be uploaded and downloaded from suppliers such as Amazon.

 Readers would rightly expect chapters to be in the correct order.
 Characters’ names and characteristics and the spelling of location names should be consistent as well.

-Tricks to help you with replacing the same regular spelling mistake multiple times, could be done with using a simple ‘find and replace’ tool that most word processors and desktop publishers have.
+Tricks to help you with replacing the same regular spelling mistake multiple times could be done by using a simple ‘find and replace‘ tool that most word processors and desktop publishers have.
 I would hate to do this manually 40 years ago!